Balmoral School

 Balmoral School is a co-educational state primary and intermediate school in Balmoral in Auckland, New Zealand.
 It teaches students in year levels 1 to 8, however the year 1 to 6 classes of the primary school are separated from the year 7 and 8 classes of the intermediate school.
 Primary students wear mufti, whilst Intermediate students wear a uniform that consists of a red polo shirt and navy blue shorts.
 As of November 2018, the school had a population of 926 students.

-Balmoral School's vision is “To value diversity and to develop curious, confident and connected learners”.

 History

 Beginnings

 In 1926, Balmoral School opened as Brixton Road School.
 The 1920s saw large population growth throughout New Zealand including in suburbs such as Mount Albert and Mount Eden, hence the need for more schools became apparent.

 Redevelopment

 In 2015, the green light was given to redevelop some of the school.
 This redevelopment set out to increase the number of permanent classrooms from 33 to 42, and was prompted by the lack of waterproofing in the existing already ageing buildings as well as the school's continued growth.
 The estimated cost of the redevelopment was $24M NZD, and construction was planned to start in early 2017.
 In July 2020, the new intermediate block and new gymnasium were handed over to the school.
 Construction is now focussing on the construction of a 20 room primary school block.